This article explores the following topics, drawing on our expertise in the field:

 How Do Voluntary Repayment Lifetime Mortgages Work?

-With a voluntary repayment lifetime mortgage, you can choose to pay some or all of the interest as it accrues, or you can make payments towards the principal amount of the loan.
+With a voluntary repayment lifetime mortgage, you can choose to pay some or all of the interest as it accrues, or you can make payments towards the principal amount of the loan.2

 For instance, if you decide to pay off the interest each month, you’ll maintain the original loan balance, ensuring that your debt doesn’t increase over time.

-On the other hand, if you make payments towards the loan principal, you can gradually reduce the outstanding debt, potentially leaving more equity in your home.
+On the other hand, if you make payments towards the loan principal, you can gradually reduce the outstanding debt.

 Benefits of Voluntary Repayment Lifetime Mortgages

-Inheritance Protection: If leaving an inheritance is important to you, voluntary repayments can help you achieve that goal by maintaining or even increasing the equity in your property.
+- Inheritance Protection: If leaving an inheritance is important to you, voluntary repayments can help you achieve that goal by maintaining some of your property equity.

 Considerations Before Choosing a Voluntary Repayment Lifetime Mortgage